About the Psychology Internship

 - Working with primary care faculty and residents in the Family Health Center as well as working with internal medicine physicians in the Center for Healthy Aging, providing consultation, “warm handoffs,” crisis management, psychotherapy, and counseling

-- Conducting psychological and neuropsychological assessment for various referral sources, including physician referral and Department of Assistive and Rehabilitative Services (DARS), among others
+- Conducting psychological and neuropsychological assessment for various referral sources, including physician referral, Department of Assistive and Rehabilitative Services (DARS), pain evaluations, and presurgical evaluations, among others

-- Working in a long-term post-acute brain injury rehabilitation unit, providing psychotherapy and neuropsychological assessment
+- Working in a long-term post-acute brain injury rehabilitation unit (“NeuroRestorative”), providing psychotherapy and neuropsychological assessment

-- Providing consultation to inpatient units, the cancer center, and East Texas Cares Resources, an HIV-outreach center
+- Providing consultation to inpatient medical and psychiatric units, the Cancer Center, the Palliative Care Team, and East Texas Cares Resources, an HIV-outreach center

 - Developing new services in area(s) of interest